ayishwaryaC/LearningReact/README.md

  * Dynamiccontent2.jsx using conditional rendering
  * Dynamiccontent3.jsx using loops with .map()
  * Dynamiccontent4.jsx using state

+### 📅 Day 9 - Keys in react 20/09/25
+Mostly when rendering lists using .map(). gothrougth files
+ * key1.jsx
 ---

 ✅ With these steps, I have completed the **fundamentals of React up to Props**.